[This is an updated post from December 8th, 2021]

-2022 is right around the corner – and that means the return peak is almost here.
+2023 is right around the corner – and that means the post-holiday season return peak is almost here.

-While we don’t love products coming back into the warehouse, the returns process is a surefire way to create brand loyalty and fuel repeat sales.
+While we don’t love products bouncing back into the warehouse, a streamlined return process is a guaranteed way to enhance customer loyalty and fuel repeat sales from holiday shoppers.

 Why?
-Because a customer dealing with an easy returns process is more likely to shop at the same brand again.
-In fact, 92% of customers will buy from a brand again as long as the returns process isn’t too difficult!
+Because a customer experiencing easy holiday returns is far more likely to shop at the same brand again.
+In fact, a whopping 92% of customers will buy from a brand again, so long as the returns process isn’t too difficult to navigate.

-So, how can you ensure that your brand’s returns process is one that will improve the customer experience instead of hindering it?
+So, how can you ensure that your brand’s holiday returns process enhances the customer experience, instead of hindering it?
 That’s exactly what Sippin’ n Shippin’ is driving into today.

 Make sure your returns policy is easy to find

-In today’s digital age, transparency plays a large role in ecommerce customer experience.
-Consumers want straightforward, smooth service and aren’t afraid to speak up if they feel a brand isn’t meeting their standards.
+In digital age, transparency plays a large role in the e-commerce holiday shopping experience.
+Consumers want a straightforward, smooth service and return policies – and they aren’t afraid to speak up if they feel a brand isn’t meeting their standards.

-While more reviews can promote increased conversions and longer spend times on your site, a negative review about your returns process or an overly restrictive return policy can scare new customers away.
-A whopping 88% of consumers admit to trusting online reviews as much as personal recommendations.
+While customer reviews can promote increased conversions and longer session times on your site, a negative review about your returns process or an overly restrictive return policy can scare new customers away.
+A whopping 88% of consumers admit to trusting online reviews as much as personal recommendations!

-Establishing a transparent, easy-to-find returns policy can offset negative reviews and help create an overall better customer experience.
-Studies show that over two thirds of customers check a returns policy before making a purchase, so it’s imperative for ecommerce brands to have their returns policy listed generously on their website.
+Establishing a transparent, easy-to-find return policy helps offset negative reviews and create an overall post-holiday return experience.
+Studies show that over two-thirds of customers check a return policy before making a purchase, so it’s imperative for e-commerce brands to have their return policy listed generously on their website.

-Whether your policy is within the FAQ section of your site, on your homepage, included in checkout, or all of the above, having an easily accessible policy this holiday season can prepare your customers for the returns process and help eliminate any unfortunate surprises.
+Whether your return policy is within the FAQ section of your site, on your homepage, included at the checkout, or all of the above, having an easily accessible policy during the holiday season can prepare your customers for the post-holiday returns process and help to eliminate any unfortunate surprises.

 Streamline your returns process with self-service